vgitclt/ECE57000/README.md

 # ECE57000
 ECE57000 Term Paper code
-## Note when notebook says invalid, please open it via google colab, as Github cannot render it
+## Note when notebook says invalid, please open it via google colab, as Github cannot render it due to a bug with widgets in output cell.

 Name: Venu Thamodharan